Ford Trimotor: Design and development

 Like Ford cars and tractors, these Ford aircraft were well designed, relatively inexpensive, and reliable (for the era).
 The combination of a metal structure and simple systems led to their reputation for ruggedness.
 Rudimentary service could be accomplished "in the field" with ground crews able to work on engines using scaffolding and platforms.
 To fly into otherwise-inaccessible sites, the Ford Trimotor could be fitted with skis or floats.

-The rapid development of aircraft at this time (the vastly superior Boeing 247 first flew at start of 1933), along with the death of his personal pilot, Harry J. Brooks, on a test flight, led to Henry Ford's losing interest in aviation.
-While Ford did not make a profit on its aircraft business, Henry Ford's reputation lent credibility to the infant aviation and airline industries, and Ford helped introduce many aspects of the modern aviation infrastructure, including paved runways, passenger terminals, hangars, airmail, and radio navigation.
+The rapid development of aircraft at this time (the vastly superior Boeing 247 first flew at start of 1933), along with the death of his personal pilot, Harry J. Brooks, on a test flight, led to Ford losing interest in aviation.
+While he did not make a profit on its aircraft business, Ford's reputation lent credibility to the infant aviation and airline industries, and he helped introduce many aspects of the modern aviation infrastructure, including paved runways, passenger terminals, hangars, airmail, and radio navigation.

 In the late 1920s, the Ford Aircraft Division was reputedly the "largest manufacturer of commercial airplanes in the world."
 Alongside the Ford Trimotor, a new single-seat commuter aircraft, the Ford Flivver or "Sky Flivver" had been designed and flown in prototype form, but never entered series production.
 The Trimotor was not to be Ford's last venture in aircraft production.
 During World War II, the largest aircraft manufacturing plant in the world was built at the Willow Run, Michigan plant, where Ford produced thousands of B-24 Liberator bombers under license from Consolidated Aircraft.

 William Stout left the Metal Airplane division of the Ford Motor Company in 1930.
 He continued to operate the Stout Engineering Laboratory, producing various aircraft.
 In 1954, Stout purchased the rights to the Ford Trimotor in an attempt to produce new examples.
 A new company formed from this effort brought back two modern examples of the trimotor aircraft, renamed the Stout Bushmaster 2000, but even with improvements that had been incorporated, performance was judged inferior to modern designs.